Lesotho: Politics

 In 2010, the People's Charter Movement called for the practical annexation of the country by South Africa due to the HIV epidemic.
 Nearly a quarter of the population tests positive for HIV.
 The country has faced economic collapse, a weaker currency, and travel documents restricting movement.
 An African Union report called for economic integration of Lesotho with South Africa and stopped short of suggesting annexation.
 In May 2010, the Charter Movement delivered a petition to the South African High Commission requesting integration.
 South Africa's home affairs spokesman Ronnie Mamoepa rejected the idea that Lesotho should be treated as a special case.

 At the peak of the AIDS epidemic, over 30,000 Lesotho residents signed a petition for the country to be annexed to prevent life expectancy from falling to 34 years old.
 Scholars of comparative politics, like in Jeffrey Herbst's "War and the State of Africa", argue that the lack of border disputes for countries like Lesotho and Eswatini has kept the countries weak politically.
 This weakness stems from the remnants of colonialism in the government, influenced by English and Roman-Dutch common law.
 As a result, the government was not made to serve the Basotho people but rather to be exploitative.

 After prime minister Tom Thabane resigned due to impeachment threats and a warrant of arrest for the murder of his wife in 2020, the South African finance minister suggested a confederation between Lesotho, Eswatini, and South Africa as a solution.
 His successor, Moeketsi Majoro, held office from 2020 to 2022 until he similarly resigned after a vote of "no-confidence" in Parliament for misconduct with the military and improperly handling COVID-19.
-While prime minister Sam Matekane is working with the South African Development Community (SADC) towards legal reform, his administration still shows signs of corruption, as 40,000 garment workers protested for better conditions and faced excessive force that killed two protestors.
+While Matekane is working with the SADC towards legal reform, his administration still shows signs of corruption, as 40,000 garment workers protested for better conditions and faced excessive force that killed two protestors.

 Foreign relations

-Lesotho is a member of some regional economic organisations, including the Southern African Development Community (SADC) and the Southern African Customs Union (SACU).
-It is active in the United Nations (UN), the African Union (AU), the Non-Aligned Movement (NAM), the Commonwealth, and other international organisations.
+Lesotho is a member of some regional economic organisations, including the SADC and the Southern African Customs Union (SACU).
+It is active in the United Nations (UN), the AU, the Non-Aligned Movement (NAM), the Commonwealth, and other international organisations.

 Lesotho has maintained ties with the United Kingdom (Wales in particular), Germany, the United States, and other Western states.
 It broke relations with China and re-established relations with Taiwan in 1990, and later restored ties with China.
 It recognises the State of Palestine.
 From 2014 up until 2018, it recognised the Republic of Kosovo.

 It was a public opponent of apartheid in South Africa and granted a number of South African refugees political asylum during the apartheid era.
 In 2019, it signed the UN treaty on the Prohibition of Nuclear Weapons.